 Yes, you can!
 These are some of the most affordable academic experiences you can have in a foreign country.
 Out-of-state students pay the same as in-state students and in almost all cases your financial aid (including loans, grants, and scholarships) can be applied to these study abroad programs just as if you were on campus.
 For financial aid purposes, they are considered regular University of Montana courses.
 Compare the total costs of living on-campus, textbooks, and regular tuition with the total program cost of our programs (which includes tuition, accommodations, in-country transportation, group activities like sea-kayaking, and some meals).

-Starting with summer 2011, students will be able to use their Federal Pell Grant Program financial aid toward their summer college courses.
+Students can use their Federal Pell Grant Program financial aid toward their summer college courses.
 Students who take advantage of this federal aid for their summer courses can complete their college degree programs more quickly, which can save additional money in tuition and room and board costs.
 To be eligible for using this federal aid for their summer courses, students must have completed 24 credit hours toward their degree programs during the prior fall and spring semesters and have received passing grades, and they must enroll in at least 6 hours of courses during the summer.

 Who can participate in study abroad?

-Our programs are designed for students who have already studied at least 1 year at a university.
+Our programs are designed for students who have already studied at least one year at a university.
 They are academically quite challenging and require good study skills and writing skills for success.
 Students should have a GPA of at least 2.5, as well as good academic standing, strong letters of recommendation, and a well-articulated application essay.
 We seek students who demonstrate maturity, stability, adaptability, self-discipline, and strong academic motivation.
 We encourage students from all majors to apply, as we take an interdisciplinary perspective to examine global issues in the conservation of unique wildlife, natural systems, and cultural places.

 When should I study abroad?